List of conspiracy theories: Paul the Apostle

 Paul the Apostle makes an appearance in some variants of the medieval Jewish anti-Christian polemic, Toledot Yeshu, as a spy for the rabbis.

-Muslims have long believed that Paul purposefully corrupted the original revealed teachings of Jesus, through the introduction of such elements as paganism, the making of Christianity into a theology of the cross, and introducing original sin and the need for redemption.

-The Baháʼí Faith regards Paul as a false or misguided preacher who eventually corrupted Jesus's original message.
-In this sense, he is seen as the real "Judas" that Jesus said would betray him.
+Muslims have long believed that Paul purposefully corrupted the original revealed teachings of Jesus by introducing elements of paganism, the theology of the cross, and the idea of original sin producing the need for redemption.
+The Baháʼí Faith also regards Paul as a false or misguided preacher who corrupted Jesus's original message.
+In this sense, he is seen as the real "Judas" who betrayed Jesus.

 Racism

-White genocide conspiracy theory is a white nationalist notion that immigration, integration, low fertility rates and abortion are being promoted in predominantly white countries in order to turn white people into a minority or cause their extinction.
+White genocide conspiracy theory is a white nationalist notion that immigration, integration, low fertility rates and abortion are being promoted in predominantly white countries to dispossess or eliminate white people.
 A 2017 study in France by IFOP, for example, found that 48% of participants believed that political and media elites are conspiring to replace white people with immigrants.